kevin-ss-kim/banana-agent/README.md

 # Banana Agent
-The banana agent uses Deep Q-Learning to traverse through a world of bananas to maximize score.
+The banana agent uses Deep Q-Learning to traverse through a world of bananas.

 This project includes scripts that you can use to train and test the agent.

+See `Report.md` for explanation of the agent's architecture and training result.

 # Environment
 The agent is placed in a square world where yellow and blue bananas are randomly placed.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.